openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-audio.md

 ```
 audioManager.setAudioParameter('key_example', 'value_example').then(() => {
-  console.log(`Promise returned to indicate a successful setting of the audio parameter.`);
+  console.info('Promise returned to indicate a successful setting of the audio parameter.');
 });
 ```